 The Leadership program is a distance program with required courses delivered primarily online.
 As such, it is vital that participants understand the requirements of successfully completing online courses.
-Moodle is the delivery system, and is explained in detail in the section Other Program Issues, p.
-66. The Leadership department strives to be an intentional learning community, and when you register for an online course you become a member of this community.
+Moodle is the delivery system (Andrews Learning Hub), which is explained in detail in the section Other Program Issues, p.
+66. The Department of Leadership strives to be an intentional learning community, and when you register for an online course you become a member of this community.
 While online courses offer some flexibility, adequate time must be reserved in your schedule to achieve and maintain progress.